 I am deeply interested in the presence and meaning within material itself, what Robert Smithson referred to as the infraphysical.
 Through material experimentation and inciting chemical reactions within the environment of the kiln, I discover information about the properties of matter and metamorphosis.
 My process begins with a given structure: an object collected or excavated from my surroundings.
 The found object is a core sample that I extrapolate in order to project a broader view of the landscape.

 In the series of sculptures Incidents of Naturalis Historia, Reconstructed, I drew on Pliny the Elder’s ancient encyclopedic work Naturalis Historia in which the idea of natural history contained and connected biology, geology, and mineralogy with the history of painting and sculpture.
-Art was categorized as an extension of the natural world because its materials were extracted from plants, animals, and, particularly, mined and quarried pigments, stone, and metals.
+Art was an extension of the natural world because its materials were extracted from plants, animals, and, particularly, mined and quarried pigments, stone, and metals.
 In my Incidents, I combined wasps’ nests, honey, architectural fragments, and other found objects with elements of glass that resemble lichen, crystallization, and geological specimens.
 These works simulate artifacts of an alternative history; one in which the divergent histories of art, craft, biology, and geology are again united.